Learn about our commitment to designing self-funded programs and how your contribution helps accelerate our work.

 We believe that lived experience must inform change.

 We are leading the change-makers in our community and across the nation to end commercial sexual exploitation (CSE).
-Our research is used to reduce demand, convict traffickers, and decrease barriers for marginalized populations through evidence-based services.
+Our sex trafficking research is used to reduce demand, convict traffickers, and decrease barriers for marginalized populations through evidence-based services.

 — AVERY BY THE NUMBERS —